 - Owning a warehouse or storage facility

-- Storing inventory in a state (ie. Amazon FBA warehouses or other 3rd party fulfillment center)
+- Storing inventory in a state (i.e. Amazon FBA warehouses or other 3rd party fulfilment centres)

 - Having a 3rd party affiliate in a state

-- Temporarily doing physical business in a state for a limited amount of time, such as at a trade show or craft fair
+- They temporarily do physical business in a state for a limited time, such as at a trade show or craft fair.

-After this level you would want to check for what is called economic nexus, that is when you have enough concentration sales in a certain state that would require you to also remit sales tax to that state’s government.
+After this level, you would want to check for economic Nexus; when you have enough concentration sales in a particular state, you would also need to remit sales tax to that state’s government.

-It is important to be proactive here and not wait until that state comes after you as at that point you will have incur penalties and fees and you don’t want that to happen as that is just giving free money away.
+It is essential to be proactive here and not wait until that state comes after you as, at that point, you will have to incur penalties and fees, and you don’t want that to happen as that is just giving free money away.

 So make sure you stay ahead of the game there.

-By knowing what’s each state threshold you are more likely to be able to implement tax planning strategy around it and possibly NOT have to pay for certain state’s sale tax if you are able to stay right under it and that’s something we are very eager to always help clients on to make sure they can minimize their taxable liability in the most legal way possible.
+By knowing what’s each state threshold you are more likely to be able to implement tax planning strategy around it and possibly NOT have to pay for a specific state’s sale tax if you can stay right under it, and that’s something we are very eager always to help clients on to make sure they can minimize their taxable liability in the most legal way possible.

 Qualified Business Income Deduction

-After the Tax Cuts and Jobs Act was passed, the IRS allowed for some business entities to deduct up to 20% of qualified business income, as well as 20% for qualified real estate investment trusts (REITs).
-This may offer substantial savings when taken in addition to itemized deductions or the standard deduction.
+After the Tax Cuts and Jobs Act was passed, the IRS allowed some business entities to deduct up to 20% of qualified business income and 20% for qualified real estate investment trusts (REITs).
+This may offer substantial savings in addition to itemized deductions or the standard deduction.

-Most sole proprietors, partnerships, and S-corps – and some estates and trusts – qualify for this, but some business services are excluded. total taxable income in 2020 must be under $163,300 for single filers or $326,600 for joint filers to qualify.
+Most sole proprietors, partnerships, S-corps, and some estates and trusts qualify for this, but some business services are excluded.
+Total taxable income 2020 must be under $163,300 for single filers or $326,600 for joint filers to qualify.
 In 2021, the limits will rise to $164,900 for single filers and $329,800 for joint filers.

-Once you are over this limit, the phase out happens and you are very limited to how much you can claim under the QBI.
+Once you are over this limit, the phase-out happens, and you are very limited in how much you can claim under the QBI.
 This brings up an important point.
-You should always try to stay under this taxable limit and the best way to do it is to understand all the available tax deductions so that you can lower your taxable income as much as possible so that you would qualify for this deduction.
-So don’t forget to do so this year when you are looking at your business and making sure that you are doing the proper tax planning and evaluation to lock down a QBI deduction for your small business this year.
+You should always try to stay under this taxable limit; the best way is to understand all the available tax deductions to lower your taxable income as much as possible to qualify for this deduction.
+So don’t forget to do so this year when you look at your business and ensure that you are doing the proper tax planning and evaluation to lock down a QBI deduction for your small business.
 20% is a BIG deal, don’t miss out.